arduino/help-center-content/content/Hardware Support/UNO/Update-the-firmware-of-a-Modulino-node.md

 ## Update Modulino firmware in Arduino IDE {#ide}

-1. Connect the Modulino to your Arduino UNO R4 WiFi.
+1. Connect the Modulino to your Arduino board.

 2. Connect the board to your computer and open Arduino IDE.